CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-20-Concurrent-In-Java.md

 at MumbleDBCallableStatement.sendBatch
 - waiting to lock <0x6024ffb0> (a MumbleDBCallableStatement) at MumbleDBConnection.commit
 - locked <0x650f7f30> (a MumbleDBConnection)
 ```

+# Other liveness hazards
+- While deadlock is the most widely encountered liveness hazard, there are sev- eral other liveness hazards you may encounter in concurrent programs including starvation, missed signals, and livelock.

 # Reference
 - http://javarevisited.blogspot.in/2012/07/countdownlatch-example-in-java.html